vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

 ### Solution: Update the max_locks_per_transaction parameter in the PostgreSQL config

-1. Update your PostgreSQL config file(usually the config is located at `cat /etc/postgresql/14/main/postgresql.conf`).
-Change the max_locks_per_transaction to a bigger number 256 or more.
+1. Update your PostgreSQL config file.
+This is usually the config is located at `cat /etc/postgresql/14/main/postgresql.conf`).
+Change the max_locks_per_transaction to a bigger number, such as 256 or higher.
 2. Restart your PostgreSQL server
-3. Start your data-node.
+3. Start your data node.